rust-lang/book/src/ch17-01-futures-and-syntax.md

 the different async operations which may be in flight, and often also providing async versions of functionality like file I/O.

-Now we can understand why the compiler was blocking us in Listing 17-2 (before we added the `trpl::block_on` function).
+Now we can understand why the compiler was stopping us in Listing 17-2 (before we added the `trpl::block_on` function).
 The `main` function is not `async`—and it really cannot be: if it were, something would need to call `poll()` on whatever `main` returned!
 Instead, we use the `trpl::block_on` function, which